DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 We use [qualified annotators](#who-are-qualified-annotators) to annotate the dataset.
 The annotators are trained by the authors of the dataset.

-### Annotation Agreement
+### Inter-annotator agreement

-Each comment is tagged by two juddges, if they disagree, a third judge will be asked to decide the annotation.
+The inter-annotator agreement varies depending on the task.
+Basically, each comment will be tagged by two judges, if they disagree, a third annotator will be used to decide the annotation.

 ## Who are qualified annotators?